 Messy Church is a relaxed style of church suitable for all ages.

-Values are about being Christ-centred, based on: being inter-generational, creativity, hospitality and celebration.
+Values are about being Christ-centred ,and being inter-generational, based on creativity, hospitality and celebration.

 What Messy Church is and isn’t . . . .

 Messy Church is . . . .